WISDOM + COMPASSION

 Studies show that, most family law matters, even if contentious, would resolve outside of court.
 Usually this requires lawyers with specialized knowledge in family law to participate in the process.
 Our family lawyers can accurately access the matters, provide legal advice based on the applicable statutes and case laws, preserve the good will in a dissolving family unit, which often involves child-centered considerations.
 In the event the negotiation breaks down, our family lawyers will quickly prepare court materials in order to reduce any undue delay in your matter.

-It is beyond debate that children would benefit from both parents’ care.
-The family court in Ontario routinely orders parenting time for both parties, often with a view to maximize parenting time with both parents.
+In vast majority of the cases, children would benefit from contact and interactions with both parents.
+The family courts in Ontario routinely order parenting time with both parties, often (but not always) with a view to maximize parenting time with both parents.
 Where special considerations are required in a case, the court would carefully assess different factors in order to determine the best interests of the child.
 If you are being denied parenting time (i.e. access) to your child, it is imperative to reach out to a family lawyer immediately to receive timely legal advice.
 You will want to avoid any unjustified delays and any negative inferences from the same, so your legal interests will not be prejudiced.